luaRDAlves/Prog_Orientada_Raul_e_Maria/projeto/analise.md

 # Análise orientada a objeto
 > [!NOTE]
-> A **análise** orientada a objeto consiste na descrição do problema a ser tratado, duas primeiras etapas da tabela abaixo, a definição de casos de uso e a definição do domínio do problema.
+> <p>A <strong>análise</strong> orientada a objeto consiste na descrição do
+> problema a ser tratado, duas primeiras etapas da tabela abaixo, a definição de
+> casos de uso e a definição do domínio do problema.</p>

 ## Descrição Geral do domínio do problema